Shape-E Tutorial: how to set up and use Shap-E model

 )

-Click Run or CMD/CTRL + Enter.
+or CMD/CTRL + Enter

-It will take some time to generate the 3D models, based on your batch_size higher batch_size will take longer time to generate the 3D models.
-For me it took around 22 seconds to generate 3D models with batch_size=1.
+will take longer time to generate the 3D models.
+For me it took around 22 seconds to generate 3D models with batch_size=1

-Add new code cell.
+Add new code cell

-Here we will render the 3D models, using render_mode = 'nerf' Neural Radiance Fields (NeRF) to render the 3D models.
-You can change this to render_mode = 'stf' to render the 3D models with Style Transfer Function (STF) rendering mode.
+Neural Radiance Fields (NeRF) to render the 3D models.
+You can change this to render_mode = 'stf'

 render_mode = 'nerf' # you can change this to 'stf'